BrisbaneITCrowd/CPT110-A2/raspberryPi.md

 You can edit documents, you can watch HD video, you can play games, you can surf the internet, you can use it as an [Onion router](https://www.raspberrypi.org/magpi/tor-router/) or you can simply use it for coding.

-Generally speaking you will install Raspbian OS (a Debian based operating system, which is a flavor of Linux).
+Generally speaking you will install Raspbian OS (a Debian based operating system, which is a flavour of Linux).

-This OS is different to windows in many ways however it isn’t too difficult to navigate around and there is plenty of help out there in the Raspberry Pi community to find what you’re looking for.
+This OS is different to Windows in many ways, however, it isn’t too difficult to navigate around and there are plenty of help out there in the Raspberry Pi community to find what you’re looking for.

 **The current model is a Raspberry Pi 3 model B+ which has the following specs:**
 * 1.4GHz 64-bit quad-core processor
-* dual-band wireless LAN
+* Dual-Band Wireless LAN
 *	Bluetooth 4.2/BLE
 *	Faster Ethernet
 *	1GB LPDDR2 SDRAM